arilib/should_I_open_a_bar_Galvanize_capstone_project/README.md

 The question about whether to start a business is one that many people can relate to and that is what motivated me to use it for my capstone.
 In this project we use a machine learning technique, combined with publicly available data from the US Census Bureau to provide a basic market analysis and a friendly way to access it.

-The result of this project is a proof-of-concept web app that can help in data driven business decision making
+The result of this project is a proof-of-concept web app for people that like a data driven business decision making approach.

-This project is about using data and data science to answer a question that many people can relate to: whether to open a business.
-It uses a machine learning algorithm, trained with publicly available data produced by the US Census' American Community Survey program, to help answer a question that might be easier to ask than to respond.

 ## Table of Contents
 1. [Understanding the problem](#Understanding-the-problem)